-An aerial view of the American flags flying over an international bridge as immigrants line up next to the U.S.-Mexico border fence to seek asylum on December 22, 2022 in El Paso, Texas.
-(Photo by John Moore/Getty Images)
+An aerial view of the American flags flying over an international bridge as immigrants line up next to the U.S.-Mexico border fence to seek asylum on Dec.
+22, 2022, in El Paso, Texas.
+(John Moore/Getty Images)

 WASHINGTON — Nearly 80 Democratic members of Congress sent a letter to the White House expressing their “great concern” that the Biden administration is walking back on its promise to restore migrants’ access to asylum.

 Members of Congress signing Title 42 letter

 Democrats who signed the letter include:

 Sen. Ron Wyden of Oregon

 Sen. Tina Smith of Minnesota

 Rep. Raúl M. Grijalva of Arizona